jpisard/smbproxy/README.md

 ### Checking

-From a machine in datacenter 2, try to connect to \\<entrypoint_ip>.
-You should see the same shares and the same files as present in the original fileserver
+From a machine in datacenter 2, try to connect to \\\\*entrypoint_ip*.
+You should see the same shares and the same files as present in the original fileserver.

+It is important to note that until you actually try to open them, the files aren't transferred towards datacenter 2.
+They only appear to be present.
+When you try to open a file, you will notice that, the first time, the file transfer can appear to be frozen.
+This is a sign that the file is being to copied from the real fileserver to the entrypoint.
+Once the transfer is done, the file will open as usual, and if you access the file again, it will be served directly from the cache.
+If the file is modified in datacenter 1, the cache will detect it and re-import the file.
+If the file is modified in datacenter 2, the changes will be transmitted back to the real fileserver.

 Documentation